farahcarrasco/UFBI2018.github.io/SpoelhofJ.md

 lakes = readOGR("ne_10m_lakes")
 ```

-We can check the lon/lat coordinates of our occurrences against these maps to make sure the none of our orchid records came from dubious aquatic locations (if you were searching for shark occurrences, you would do the opposite, obviously).
+We can check the lon/lat coordinates of our occurrences against these maps to make sure the none of the records came from dubious aquatic locations (if you were searching for shark occurrences, you would do the opposite, obviously).

 First, we need to make convert our coordinates into a ``SpatialPoints`` object with the same projection as our maps...